 Prescription Drug Coverage: Health insurance that helps pay for prescription drugs and medications.
-The Health Plan does not provide prescription drug coverage, but the State of West Virginia does.
-WVMMIS Helpdesk: 1.888.483.0797
+The Health Plan does not provide prescription drug coverage.
+Prescription services are covered under fee-for-service..
+See important phone numbers for additional information.

 Primary Care Physician: Your regular practitioner who will help you arrange your medical care.
 It is also called a "PCP."
 The name and phone number of your PCP will be on your ID card.